-6 Steele, C. (2010) Whistling Vivaldi and Other Clues to How Stereotypes Affect Us
+$^{^{6}}$ Steele, C. (2010) Whistling Vivaldi and Other Clues to How Stereotypes Affect Us

-Overarching Principle Equity Challenge Anti-Racism Strategies for Designing and Promoting Equity communicate a culture of care those who come from collectivist cultural backgrounds, and online courses may reinforce notions of distance and asynchronicity.
-Courses should be intentionally designed to support presence, community, and communication. assignments, and providing regular announcements Announcements, both online and in-person, should include reminders about institutional events, especially about dates or services that impact students of color Students should be invited to participate in the development of community norms Instructors should monitor in-person and online discussions and interactions with an eye toward preventing microaggressions Opportunities for community-building and collaborative work are included, and carefully designed and supported Institutional support for online students is robust Institutional support for online learning is woven throughout the course Students needing help receive a "warm hand-off" to people who can help, not just to services provided Institutional resources to support faculty and staff in their efforts to build presence, community, communication, and support for students are regularly pursued/proposed 9.
-Course design and delivery are racially conscious Initial discussions of equity in learning promoted concepts of spaces as unbiased and color blind, while subtly reinforcing marginalization, stereotypes, and racism.
-Equitable course design acknowledges race and recognizes, responds to, and reduces institutional racism.
-Opportunities are created that allow students and faculty to discuss race and racism as they relate to the content, objectives, and/or learning outcomes of the course.
-Care is taken to acknowledge and mitigate microaggressions.
-Institutional structures are implemented to build race-consciousness into the fabric of program culture, program review, professional development offerings, and resource allocation
+Courses across modalities often unintentionally disenfranchise and marginalize students of color and/or those who come from collectivist cultural backgrounds, and online courses may reinforce notions of distance and asynchronicity.
+Courses should be intentionally designed to support presence, community, and communication.

+- The instructor should be visibly present throughout the course, including engaging in discussions without dominating the conversation, providing regular feedback on assignments, and providing regular announcements - Announcements, both online and inperson, should include reminders about institutional events, especially about dates or services that impact students of color - Students should be invited to participate in the development of community norms - Instructors should monitor in-person and online discussions and interactions with an eye toward preventing microaggressions - Opportunities for community-building and collaborative work are detailed in the syllabus and are carefully designed and supported - Institutional support for online students is robust and is included in the syllabus and other applicable places in the course - Institutional support for online learning is woven throughout the course - Students needing help receive a "warm hand-off" to people who can help, not just to services provided

+Institutional resources to support faculty and staff in their efforts to build presence, community, communication, and support for students are regularly pursued/proposed